NynsenFaber/InfTDA_py/README.md

 The result is a pandas Series with the same index as the input data, but with the values perturbed to ensure differential privacy.

 ### How to set the sensitivity
+The sensitivity is automatically determined based on the parameters `contribution` (which is how many tuples each user contributes to), `privacy_type` (which can be "bounded" or "unbounded", default is "bounded") and `distinct_tuples` (a boolean parameter, defaulting to True, that specifies whether a user can only contribute to distinct tuples).

 The sensitivity is the maximum $\ell_2$ distance for counting queries between neighboring dataset.
 It is computed according to the following table: